CSE2307SP26/project-bradley-max-daniel/README.md

   - A bank customer should be able to transfer money from one account to another.
   - A bank customer should be able to view their transaction history for an account.

-## Is there anything that you implemented but doesn't currently work?
+### Is there anything that you implemented but doesn't currently work?

 No.

-## What commands are needed to compile and run your code from the command line?

-`chmod +x runApp.sh`

-`./runApp.sh`